Ceji-B/WD-Seatwork-3/readme.md

 ## Overview

-Project demonstrate the coding of HTMl and CSS in different kinds of headers and footers in addition of animations.
-This is to have hands-on experience in coding and having an actual output.
+This is a project coding of HTMl and CSS in different kinds of headers and footers in addition of animations.
+This is to have hands-on experience in coding and having an actual output tasked to us by our Instructor.

 ### Key Components
 - Header Animation